Open It and Start

 - Clipboard Remote Play

-- A clipboard-based way to sync turns between two copies of Cardthropic without a dedicated online multiplayer service.
+- A lightweight clipboard handoff between two copies of Cardthropic for passing turns without a dedicated online multiplayer service.

 - W?